Transportability without positivity: a synthesis of statistical and simulation modeling: Appendix

-Point, lower, and upper confidence intervals were estimated by the median, 2.5\textsuperscript{th}, and 97.5\textsuperscript{th} percentiles, respectively, from 5000 repetitions of the semiparametric bootstrap.
-Five sets of $\beta$ and $\delta$ specifications for each estimator were compared: strict null, uncertain null, accurate, inaccurate, and accurate with covariance.
-The strict null assumed all $\beta = \delta = 0$.
-Results for this specification are expected to match the restricted target population and covariate set.
-The uncertain null used a trapeziod distribution that is uniform from -1 to 1 and ranges from -2 to 2.
-For the accurate parameter specification, we used a `secret' trial to reflect variable external knowledge in the simulations.
-In tandem with the clinic and trial data sets, a secret second trial was conducted in each iteration of the simulation.
-The secret trial consisted of 2000 observations generated following the covariate pattern in the clinic population with $A_i$ randomly assigned and outcomes generated from the preceding model for $p_{Y_i}$.
+For the accurate parameter specification, we used a `secret' trial as a stand-in for variable external knowledge.
+In tandem with the clinic and trial data sets, a secret second trial was conducted in each iteration of the simulation that included both men and women.
+By taking this approach, the simulation model parameters were unbiased in expectation but also vary within each iteration of the simulation study.
+Secret trials consisted of either 2000 or 4000 observations generated following the covariate pattern in the clinic population with $A_i$ randomly assigned and outcomes generated from the preceding model for $p_{Y_i}$.
 The secret trial was used to estimate $\hat{\beta}$, $\hat{\delta}$, $\widehat{Var}(\hat{\beta})$, and $\widehat{Var}(\hat{\delta})$; which were then provided to the model synthesis estimators.
-Importantly, no individual level data from the secret trial was used by the model synthesis estimators (i.e., the synthesis estimators only saw the estimated parameters from the secret trial).
-By taking this approach, the simulation model parameters were accurate in expectation but vary between iterations.
+Importantly, no individual level data from the secret trial was used by the model synthesis estimators (i.e., synthesis estimators only saw the estimated parameters from the secret trial).
 The accurate specification is expected to be unbiased, but confidence interval coverage is expected to be conservative since the covariance between the parameters in $\hat{\beta}$ or $\hat{\delta}$ was ignored.
 The inaccurate parameter specification used the accurate specification parameters multiplied by negative one.
 This specification was expected to be biased due to the reversal of the direction of the relationships.
 The accurate with covariance parameters used the secret trial, but the estimated covariance matrices for $\hat{\beta}$ and $\hat{\delta}$ were used to draw parameters from a multivariate normal distribution (as opposed to independent normal distributions).
 As the covariance between parameters is not ignored, confidence intervals are expected to have nominal coverage.
+For the reversed specification, the marginal and conditional parameters were flipped with each other.
+Finally, the secret trial was conducted in a third population with the following age distribution, $\text{Trapezoid}(\text{min}=18, \text{mode}_1 = 29, \text{mode}_2 = 30, \text{max} = 30)$